 We don’t buy a lot of prepared potato products at our house – I like to control quality and cost; so often, the bagged variety disappoints and has additives I’m not entirely sure about.
 See my “rant” on Frozen French Fries.
 Although I’ve never tried them, I’ve seen frozen twice baked potatoes at the store, and they are pretty pricey – $1.76 for two 5 ounce halves.

 When company comes, I may splurge and buy the large, gorgeous potatoes sold individually.
 But for our use, I’ll save the additional cost and calories.
-Not that these are low calorie – I do jazz them up with a lot of dairy, but they are not terribly large.
+Not that these are low-calorie (see below how they may have fewer calories than Ore-Ida French Fries) – I do jazz them up with a lot of dairy, but they are not terribly large.
 You could certainly make them lower calorie and vary the ingredients.
 What’s important is that it must be a thick, heavy mash or it won’t hold its shape when baked later.

 - 5 pounds of potatoes, fairly uniform in size, about 5 ounces each, 16 potatoes

 - 2 blocks cream cheese (preferably room temperature)